Envian/xiv-criterion-na-strats/guides/_endwalker/aai/ketuduke/twintides.md

 : Applies *![fall]Hydrofall* to one role.
 This is always cast first.

 *[cast]Strewn Bubbles*
-: Spawns large circles along the North and South.
-They can be ignored for now, since their AOE are telegraphed in advance.
+: Spawns large circles along opposite walls.
+They can be ignored for now, since their AOE are telegraphed well in advance.

 {: .or } *[cast]Encroaching Twintides*
 : A large *donut* AOE, followed by a large *circular* AOE.